we’re making it easier to become a graduate student at UA

 College of Business

-- GRE requirement is waived for all applicants through June 30, 2023.
-This includes applicants to the Departments of Biomedical Engineering; Chemical, Biomolecular and Corrosion Engineering; Civil Engineering; Electrical and Computer Engineering; Mechanical Engineering; and the School of Polymer Science and Polymer Engineering.
+- GRE requirement is waived for all applicants through June 30, 2024.
+This includes applicants to the Departments of Biomedical Engineering; Chemical, Biomolecular, and Corrosion Engineering; Civil Engineering; Mechanical Engineering; and the School of Polymer Science and Polymer Engineering.

 Five-year/accelerated bachelor's and master's degrees